OSOceanAcoustics/echopype/docs/source/usage.rst

 into netCDF (stable) or zarr (beta) files.

-We are considering implementing calibration routines for *raw beam* data from common-found Acoustic Doppler Current Profilers (ADCPs).
+We are planning on adding conversion and calibration routines for beam intensity data from Acoustic Doppler Current Profilers (ADCPs).

 .. _creating issues on GitHub:
    https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f